 this picture and the next one (2016) by Pavel Konečný

-And his garden has a display of a number of his smaller creations.
+And his garden near his house and studio has a display of a number of his smaller creations.

 Next picture shows part of the exposition where Mario Andreoli was represented:

-* Article on the Costruttori di Babele website
+* Article with a variety of pictures on the website Costruttori di Babele